 West Virginia (BR, myRCRAid)

-- 22. How will my company’s information be added to e-Manifest?
+21. How is my company’s information added to e-Manifest?

 A site’s information is added to e-Manifest via EPA’s Site Identification form (EPA Form 8700-12).
-(Sites that have already submitted an EPA Site Identification Form and have an EPA ID as a result, are already part of EPA’s RCRAInfo system and will be retrievable through e-Manifest.)
+(Sites that have already submitted an EPA Site Identification Form and have an EPA ID as a result, are already part of EPA’s RCRAInfo system and are retrievable through e-Manifest.)

 If your site has not yet submitted a Site Identification Form/does not have an EPA ID, you can submit a Site Identification form to obtain an EPA ID and add your site to EPA’s RCRAInfo and e-Manifest systems.
 Additionally, if a generator does not have an EPA ID, generator information can always be manually added to the manifest (by a transporter or receiving facility, for example) which can then be copied for subsequent manifests.